nikh03/Biomedical-and-Healthcare/README.md

 Other diseases are cured by taking proper measures and referring to a doctor.

-For Proper Understanding visit the Project Website-'Online Doc'.
+For Proper Understanding visit the Project Website-'Online Doc.html'.